-Marijuasana promotes wellness by featuring CBD and yoga as essential components of an integrated, healthy lifestyle.
-Our inclusive community supports each other's mutual love of cannabis, and by adding mindful movement we foster connection, trust, and reduce stigma towards cannabis and social use.
+Marijuasana promotes wellness and considers plant medicine and yoga as essential components of an integrated, healthy lifestyle.
+We support and show respect toward those that use cannabis, and through participation in mindful movement and other creative activities we foster community connection, trust, and reduce stigma.

-Yoga videos that allow you to practice cannabis yoga anywhere.
+Yoga videos that allow you to practice anywhere.

 LEARN TO TEACH